zdenek-vostrel/SZDpage/page/docs/szd2/geant/geant4.md

 === "Python"

     Python environment with Geant4 must be correctly initialized first.
-After that, we write into terminal
+After that, we write into the terminal

     ```shell
     python mainFile.py